ChelSEA-88/ReadME-Generator/README.md

+  # Project Title;
-  # Project Title Generate a README.md file
+  Generate a README.md file

   ## Description of Project:
   This applicaation will help you generate a README.md file for your project.